How to Start a Real Estate Transaction Coordinator Business

 However, hiring an in-house transaction coordinator is expensive, even if they are employed part-time.

-Usually, a small but growing real estate business will hire a virtual transaction coordinator or an external one.
-This gives them the flexibility to only pay for the services they use.
+Usually, a small but growing real estate business will hire an external or virtual transaction coordinator.
+This gives them the flexibility to pay only for the services they use.
+It also prevents them from potentially losing money if they have a period where they don’t close any deals.

 As brokerages become bigger and their revenue increases, hiring an in-house transaction coordinator may become necessary.
 However, some still prefer to outsource this role so they can focus exclusively on sales.
+This is where you come in.

 Is Being a Transaction Coordinator for You?